seanpm2001/book-of-examples/prng/index.md

 # Pseudo-Random Number Generator

-This chapter builds a small suite of random generation tools on top of 32-bit psueod-random number generators.
+This chapter builds a small suite of random generation tools on top of 32-bit pseudo-random number generators.
 It covers passing state in immutable programs, detailed integer arithmetic, and opaque types.

 Except where otherwise noted, I've got working code for all of these sections.